vvarg229/gh-push-to-neofs/README.md

 # Dependencies

 ## Python
-The GitHub runner must have python at least version 3.11 installed on it.
+The GitHub runner must have Python 3 installed on it.

 You can install Python like this:
 ```yml